Air

 fighter-bomber attack (FBA) roles, the latter presumably without the

-in advance the swing-role concept that the Royal Air Force would
+the swing-role concept that the Royal Air Force

 not yet fully completed.
 In May 1986 the squadron was fully operational

 with 18 UE.
-In wartime the squadron would operate from De Peel Airbase.10
+In wartime the squadron would operate from De Peel Air Base

 |